-Before diving into our review, we did countless hours of internet research and had many personal conversations to determine the essential elements of a functional messenger bag.
-We made an initial cut of over 60 potential bags to test, then selected the most promising to include in this review.
+We started our review process by having many personal conversations, and conversations with our bike-commuiting friends to determine the essential elements of a functional messenger bag.
+We logged many hours of online research and made an initial cut down to 60 potential bags to tests.
+We then selected the most popular – and most promising – to test side-by-side for this review.
 We categorized the most important messenger bag performance features into a series of rating metrics and developed a specific testing protocol for each one.
 For example, we tested Packing and Organization while subjecting each bag to a consistent "test load."
-With all our bags in hand, we loaded them to the gills and commuted all over — on bicycle, foot, or by public transit — to put these bags to the test.
+With all our bags in hand, we loaded them to the gills and commuted all over – on bicycle, foot, or by public transit – to put these bags to the test.

 Analysis and Test Results